xuyunfan9991/SCRIPro/docs/examples/Multiome_workflow.rst

-The RNA-Seq and ATAC-seq omics data are combined to generate a new dataset Combined, then divide supercell using the RNA-seq data region, and assign the corresponding supercell to the corresponding ATAC-seq data.
+The RNA-Seq and ATAC-seq omics data are combined to generate a new dataset Combined, then divide metacell using the RNA-seq data region, and assign the corresponding metacell to the corresponding ATAC-seq data.

 .. code:: python